fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 The FDO build and execution depend on OpenSSL* toolkit version 1.1.1k.
 Users must install or upgrade the toolkit before compilation if the toolkit is not available by default in the environment.

-## 1. Packages Requirements when Setting up TPM2.0 (on Ubuntu* OS version 20.04):
+## 1. Packages Requirements when Setting up TPM* 2.0 (on Ubuntu* OS version 20.04)

 OpenSSL* toolkit version 1.1.1k.
-Follow the steps given in Section 10 to update the OpenSSL version to 1.1.1k.
+Follow the steps given in section 9 to update the OpenSSL* version to 1.1.1k.

-## 2. TPM* Library Installation (for Ubuntu OS version 20.04):
+## 2. TPM* Library Installation (for Ubuntu* OS version 20.04)

-TPM enabled FDO Client SDK uses TPM-TSS 3.0.3, TPM2-ABRMD 2.4.0, and TPM2-TOOLS 5.0 libraries for key and cryptography related operations.
+TPM* enabled FDO Client SDK uses TPM-TSS 3.0.3, TPM2-ABRMD 2.4.0, and TPM2-TOOLS 5.0 libraries for key and cryptography related operations.
 The TPM-TSS library is required for compiling the code while all 3 libraries are required for running the code.
 Create an empty directory, download and execute FDO TPM [TPM-Library-Installation-Script](../utils/install_tpm_libs.sh) which can be used for both installation and uninstallation of TPM libraries.
 Alternatively, perform steps listed in section 2.1 to setup TPM library without using the TPM [TPM-Library-Installation-Script](../utils/install_tpm_libs.sh).

 To compile and execute TPM enabled FDO Client SDK use one of the appropriate commands: